 In our case study on legal document automation below, we interview Paul Sutton, co-founder of LCN Legal, on his background, his document automation process, and the "5 for 1" book pledge whereby LCN donates 5 new books to a school in China for every product they sell online.

 I’m a husband, father, corporate lawyer and beginner in almost everything.

 I started off as a corporate M&A commercial lawyer, mainly helping German, Swiss and Austrian clients on transactions involving the UK.
 Then, I joined KPMG’s law firm in 2001 – and started working alongside the international tax teams there.
-I really enjoyed the let’s-work-together-to-solve-this problem way of working, and decided to specialise in the legal design and implementation of corporate structures, especially international businesses.
+I really enjoyed the let’s-work-together-to-solve-this problem way of working, and decided to specialize in the legal design and implementation of corporate structures, especially international businesses.
 Transfer pricing is all about understanding how multinational businesses work from a commercial and economic perspective – and it’s fascinating to help bridge the worlds of ‘tax’ and ‘legal’.

 The most important step was just deciding to do it.
 Looking back, we should have done this ages ago.
 We then took the simplest agreement type in our toolkit of template agreements.
 Then, we sat down and wrote out the questions for the online interview – focusing on the users’ objectives, not the legal clauses.
 That was fun, and it really helped us get clear about why we included certain clauses in certain situations, and whether that reasoning was actually correct.
 From then on, it was just a matter of pushing through.